practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/05 - web programming/05a - web languages on node.js, WebAssembly and Wasmtime/README.md

 [Everyday TypeScript: Type Soundness](https://www.executeprogram.com/courses/everyday-typescript/lessons/type-soundness)

 - the same was true when trying to transpile TypeScript into JS++.
-I basically did this transpilation mostly manually.
+I did that transpilation mostly manually.

 <br/>